 • Almost everyone will take a camera with them when they go.
 That means you should probably carry extra batteries.
 I don't list these as optional.
 However, since i stay in lodging every night, and have access to electricity, i also take a battery charger just in case.
 One year i didn't take extra batteries and thought i'd buy cheap batteries at a convenience store.
 I did, and the batteries died after about 30 pictures so i always take extra rechargable batteries from home now.
 I also take an extra 8GB memory card.
 If you take a lot of pictures this may or may not be optional.
 My little tripod isn't used very often, but on rare occasions i do use it to include myself in a picture.
 It is certainly optional, but since it weighs nothing, it doesn't hurt to throw it in a pocket of your backpack.
 The card reader (or camera-to-pc cable) is only necessary if you carry a loptop/netbook/tablet with you and want to review your pictures on that device each night.

 Advice: Take It Or Leave It

 Having said that, though, in Japan adults don't usually wear shorts in public unless they are participating in a sport that requires it.
-Completely apart from pilgrimage tradition, Japanese tradition seems to be that adults don't wear shorts.
-This is especially true in the more rural areas — like on Shikoku.
+Completely apart from pilgrimage tradition, Japanese tradition is that adults don't wear shorts.
+This is especially true in the more rural, and hence traditional, areas — like on Shikoku.
 Since i am a believer in Gō ni itte wa, Gō ni shitagae (When in Rome, do as the Romans do), i opt not to wear shorts when i am in Japan even though i live in them here in the US.
 That is, of course, only my personal opinion and should be taken as such.
 Each henro needs to make their own choice.

 Thanks to Jan-Willem Paijens for his input and help in revising and improving this page.